xeroxinteractive/embedded-html-component-template/README.md

 ## General Guidance

-Custom HTML 5 Components should only be developed where features or functionality will signficantly diverge from that already available on the Drupal platform already.
+Custom HTML 5 Components should only be developed where features or functionality will significantly diverge from that already available on the Drupal platform already.

 ### Minimal difference
 If the difference between what has been designed and what already exists is minimal there are two choices: